Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

    ![](../../media/challenge3-custom-deploy.png)

-1. In your Edit Template tab, delete the existing skeleton ARM template, copy & paste the newly generate ARM template using GitHub Copilot and click **Save**.
+1. In your Edit Template tab, delete the existing skeleton ARM template, copy & paste the newly generated ARM template using GitHub Copilot, and click **Save**.

    ![](../../media/challenge3-custom-deploy-save.png)

 1. Enter the specifications to deploy your web app.
 Make sure to deploy the web app in the existing resource group named **GitHub-Copilot-Challenges**.

-1. Once you have specified all the parameters, click **Review and Create** and **Create**.
+1. Once you have specified all the parameters, click **Review and Create**, and **Create**.

 1. Wait for the deployment to succeed and verify that your web app service and app service plan resources exist in the resource group.